brooks-builds/full-stack-todo-rust-course/backend/rust/learning_axum/README.md

 # Next Steps

 - [x] hash the password and save into the database
-- [ ] Return the correct error message for duplicate username
+- [x] Return the correct error message for duplicate username
+- [ ] id is undefined when logging in